Shooting Ballistics Software, Chronographs & Ammo Pressure Testing System

 Proven optical technology used for decades that will work with any firearm.
 The CED 's large display can be read at 100 yards through a target or spotting scope for calculating Ballistic Coefficients with the RSI Shooting Lab software.
 No one else offers an optical chronograph with large display, optional IR light kit, USB connectivity, 1000 shot non-volatile memory, sensors that self-adjust for available light and voice chip technology.
 There are many optical chronograph brands ranging from $90 to $900.
 None match the features, options and overall value of the $200.00 CED M2 Chronograph.

-New Shooting Lab 4.7.5 released!
-This new release includes myriad revisions to improve performance and the user interface.
+New Shooting Lab 4.7.6 released!
+This new release includes minor revisions to the 4.7.5 release.